AaronCWacker/CV/README.md

 Years        | Position-Company           |   Notable Achievements & Links
 -------------|----------------------------|-----------------------------------
-2023 - 2024  | Senior Principal Engineer  |  Delivery of AI Assessment, AI Care Plan, Intelligent Data Recommender, Intelligent Nurse Triage, Ontology Manager, SympleNote for MA, SymptomSmart for WA, EasyCheck for CA
+2023 - 2024  | Senior Principal Engineer  |  Delivery of AI and Azure based healthcare apps including 📊AI💡Service Now, 🗣️AI🤝NPS, GPT-4o📩Doc🗣️💬VoiceChat, AI Claims, AI PII Infoguard, AI CI/CD for Product Delivery Acceleration, SympleNote for MA, SymptomSmart for WA, EasyCheck for CA
 2020 - 2023  | Senior Principal Engineer  |  Delivery of AI Assessment, AI Care Plan, Intelligent Data Recommender, Intelligent Nurse Triage, Ontology Manager, SympleNote for MA, SymptomSmart for WA, EasyCheck for CA
 2017 - 2020  | Senior Principal Engineer  |  Accredited as Senior Principal Engineer, Deployed 4 solutions within ICUE to production that use AI to recommend providers, automate approvals for prior authorization, and review and make recommendations on clinical documents.
 2016 - 2017  | Director Architecture      |  Moved from UHCMV to leading Clinical Architecture **team of 14** reporting to VP Clinical Technology
 2012 - 2016  | Director App.
-Development |  Hired and managed **team of 36** for UHCMV contract with $13M A/D annual leading CareOne and MVPega
+Development  |  Hired and managed **new team of 36** on UHCMV contract with $13M A/D annual and $64M projects leading CareOne and MVPega
-2009 - 2012  | Senior Development Manager | Converted team from contractors to full time employees in 2009 working on CareOne and ICUE as technology leader focused on design and development
+2009 - 2012  | Senior Development Manager | Converted team of contractors to full time employees in 2009 working on CareOne and ICUE as technology leader focused on design and development
 1995 - 2009  | President/CEO Evolvable Corp.  | S-Corp Entrepreneur in consulting and product development with 8 employees with Travelers Express, UTV/Fox, US Bank, Best Buy, Target, UHG, and other clients.
-1994 - 1995  | Intern - UnitedHealth      |  QA Test Automation Lead SQA Teamtest for Sales Support System SSS
-1989 - 1994  | U of MN Consultant for EE/CSCI, Physics, MechE, Aerospace and Walter   | Consultant for U of M at 5 laboratories.
+1994 - 1995  | Intern - UnitedHealth      |  QA Test Automation Lead SQA Team Test for Sales Support System SSS 1989 - 1994  | U of MN Consultant for EE/CSCI, Physics, MechE, Aerospace and Walter Library   | Consultant for U of M at 5 laboratories.
-1989 - 1994  | U of MN - BIS - CSCI, PSY & JPN   | Philanthropy Chair, Scholarship Chair, Japanese fluency
+1989 - 1994  | U of MN - BIS - Computer Science, Psychology & Japanese   | Philanthropy Chairman of Chi/Psi, Scholarship Chair of Chi/Psi, Japanese fluency achieved.

 # 2024 Update:
 ## 1. Patents and Innovation
       1. Wrote patent disclosure for **Intelligent Data Recommender for Data Source Recommendation with Cognitive Architecture as Expert System**  and led development of a Cognitive AI Intelligent Dataset Ordering tool to optimize data acquisition process which completed in 2024.